Can I Sue the President?

 - Constitutional arguments for or against a subpoena disappear when a president's term ends.

-- Presidents can be prosecuted and must comply with any subpoenas once they leave the office.
+- Presidents can be prosecuted, and they must comply with any subpoenas once they leave the office.

-These laws could change in the future, but for now, they rule the lawsuits brought against any sitting president.
+These laws could change in the future.
+But for now, they govern the lawsuits brought against any sitting president.

 Lawsuits Against a President vs. Impeachment

 Congress can choose to impeach a president whether a lawsuit is involved or not.
-It is common for impeachment to follow a lawsuit, but a lawsuit does not need to occur.
+While it is common for impeachment to follow a lawsuit, a lawsuit does not need to occur.
 To date, there have been four impeachment inquiries:

-- Andrew Johnson: Charged for violating the Tenure of Office Act, but was not removed from office.
-The impeachment was not tied to a particular lawsuit.
+- Andrew Johnson: Charged for violating the Tenure of Office Act but not removed from office.
+The impeachment was not tied to a particular lawsuit

-- Richard Nixon: Charged for obstruction of justice, abuse of power, and contempt of Congress, but was not removed from office.
+- Richard Nixon: Charged with obstruction of justice, abuse of power, and contempt of Congress but not removed from office.
 Nixon resigned.
-The impeachment was not tied to a particular lawsuit.
+The impeachment was not tied to a particular lawsuit

-- Bill Clinton: Charged for perjury to a grand jury and obstructing justice, but was not removed from office.
-This case was tied to a lawsuit.
+- Bill Clinton: Charged with perjury to a grand jury and obstructing justice but not removed from office.
+This case was tied to a lawsuit

-- Donald Trump: Charged for obstruction of justice and abuse of power, but was not removed from office.
-The impeachment was not tied to a particular lawsuit.
+- Donald Trump: Charged with obstruction of justice and abuse of power but not removed from office.
+The impeachment was not tied to a particular lawsuit

 No one has been removed from the office of the president due to a lawsuit or impeachment.
 However, these can contribute to a president resigning or not running for a second term.